preetisawant/runtimes/liberty/autoConfig.md

 * My application uses *dashDB*, but I want the application to directly manage the connection to the database.
 The application contains the necessary client driver jar.
 I do not want the Liberty buildpack to automatically configure the *dashDB* service.
 * I am providing a server.xml file and I have provided the configuration stanzas for the *cloudant* instance because I require a non-standard datasource configuration.
 I do not want the Liberty buildpack to update my server.xml file, but I still require the Liberty buildpack to ensure that the appropriate supporting software is installed.

 To opt out of automatic service configuration, use the services_autoconfig_excludes environment variable.
-You can include this environment variable in a manifest.yml or set it using the cf client.
+You can include this environment variable in a manifest.yml or set it using the {{site.data.keyword.Bluemix_notm}} client.

 You can opt out of automatic configuration of services on a per-service-type basis.
 You can choose to completely opt out (as in the *dashDB* scenario) or opt out of only the server.xml file configuration updates (as in the *cloudant* scenario).
 The value that you specify for the services_autoconfig_excludes environment variable is a string as shown below.